ZFS

 - zpool-list — Lists ZFS storage pools along with a health status and space usage

-- zpool-create — Creates a new ZFS storage poolzpool-destroy — Destroys the given ZFS storage pool, freeing up any devices for other use
+- zpool-destroy — Destroys the given ZFS storage pool, freeing up any devices for other use

 - zpool-import — Lists ZFS storage pools available to import or import the specified pools